uriel0byte/IT-Learning-Journey-urielbyte/picoCTF/Forensics/Medium/Extenstions.md

              a  pHYs%%IR$&IDATx^kB;.0L&_N=%LZJut$y'H&l2>&l2>&l2>&l2>&l2>&l2>&l2>&l2>&l2>&l2>&l2>&l2>&l2>&l2>&l2>&l2>&l2>&l2>&l2>&l2>&l2>&l2>&l2>&l2>&l2>&l2>&l2>&l2>&l2>˿'~n疓?^xQ2>osD9
 ```

-3. This looks like an PNG file and it looks like in a legit format. but let's check the header just in case.
+3. This looks like an PNG file and it looks like it's in a legit format. but let's check the header just in case.
-4. Found that it looks fine, now let's just try change the file extension from .txt to .png
+4. Found that the header looks fine, now let's just try change the file extension from .txt to .png
 5. Now I can see that flag.